cferdinandi/right-height/README.md

 ### Global Settings

-You can pass options and callsbacks into Right Height through the `init()` function:
+You can pass options and callbacks into Right Height through the `init()` function:

 	rightHeight.init({
 		callbackBefore: function () {}, // Function that runs before content height is adjusted